Heavy vehicle registration changes

 Changes to heavy vehicle registration in NSW

-On 1 July 2018 there will be some changes to heavy vehicle registration in NSW.
+There have been some changes to heavy vehicle registration in NSW.
 These include:

 - a new national heavy vehicle plate and a nationally consistent plate fee of $25